johnnykv/heralding/README.rst

   * Supports a variety of loggers (syslog, file logging, hpfeeds, etc).
   * Can be deployed independently or as part of the full beeswarm setup.

-* Feeder
+* Client

   * Simulates a realistic environment using honeybees.

 * Beekeeper

   * Provides management interface.
-  * Processes data from Honeypot and Feeder.
+  * Processes data from Honeypot and Client.
   * Reports malicious activity.
   * Generates configuration and crypto keys for a full beeswarm setup.